IHU-Art-Portal/theatrical-plays-api-v2/README.md

 Each project contains related job classes.
 1) `Theatrical.Api`: The start-up class of the project lives here.
 It configures the services and the settings of the web API, also contains the controllers.
 2) `Theatrical.Data`: The data project holds the models, the database schema and configuration, and migrations (if any).
-3) `Theatrical.Dto`: The Dto project contains all the Data Transfer Objects, and the `TheatricalResponse` template container.
+3) `Theatrical.Dto`: The Dto project contains all the Data Transfer Objects, and the `ApiResponse` template container.
 4) `Theatrical.Services`: The Service project includes all the services used, such as the repository which is used to interact with the database.

 <I>A project may reference one or more projects in order to use its functions and data</I>.\